rtahmasbi/FirewallX/README.md

-# Can we make it as the Cloud VPN?
+# Can we make it as the Cloud NGFW?
 Yes.